KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/abraham_the_river_of_alignment.md

 Abraham — the collective intelligence channeled through Esther Hicks — is such a teacher.
 Not a person, not a doctrine, but a **stream of alignment**, a living field of consciousness that speaks in the language of vibration long before the mind translates it into words.

-Their message is astonishingly simple, yet cosmically precise:
+Their message is simple, yet cosmically precise:

-> **Everything is vibration.
+> Everything is vibration.
 > Everything responds to vibration.
-> Everything becomes real through vibration.**
+> Everything becomes real through vibration.

-In this sense, Abraham’s teachings are not separate from physics, neurobiology, biophotonics, hydrology, or the metaphysics of water described throughout this work.
+Abraham’s teachings are not separate from physics, neurobiology, biophotonics, hydrology, or the metaphysics of water described throughout this work.
 They **complete** the picture.

-For if water is the medium,
+If water is the medium,
-if coherence is the pathway,
+coherence the pathway,
-if remembrance is the experience, then *alignment* is the key.
+remembrance the experience,
+then *alignment* is the key.

 ## The Core of Abraham’s Teaching — The Vortex